 This should be planned for on a year by year basis.
 All staff, ideally, should receive Team Teach training which needs to be updated on a three year programme.
-The Inclusion Officer should also ensure that any SEN and/or Pupils with disabilities who may need to be restrained have IEPs clearly updated and that staff involved with them are aware of their needs.
+The SENCO should also ensure that Pupils with disabilities who may need to be restrained have their risk assessment clearly updated and that staff involved with them are aware of their needs.